USTA Junior Team Tennis

 Background screening is designed as a preventative measure.
 It is not a guarantee against incidents of inappropriate behavior or criminal activity.
 The USTA encourages parents and legal guardians to play an active role in their child’s development, both on and off the court, to ensure their well-being.

-The screen you have taken in the past is no longer valid.
-You CAN NOT register a team in TennisLink until you have cleared this new screen.
+You CAN NOT register a team in TennisLink until you have cleared this new screen. .
+If you are a returning captain just remember the background screen will expire exactly two years from the date the screen was initiated so you may be clear to go on and register.
 You can complete the background screening here: www.usta.com/safeplay.
-Remember that the mandatory background screening should have been submitted by October 21st in order to allow enough time for approval before the registration deadline.
-You must be approved before you can create a team in TennisLink and the screening approval can take up to 10 business days.
-If you are hoping to have a team play this winter and have not submitted your screening you should complete the screening ASAP.
-We cannot guarantee team entry if the screening is submitted after October 21st.
+Remember that the mandatory background screening must be submitted by April 1st in order to allow enough time for approval before the registration deadline.
+You must be approved before you can create a team in TennisLink.
+If you are hoping to have a team play this summer and have not submitted your screening you should complete the screening ASAP.
+We cannot guarantee team entry if the screening is submitted after April 1st.

 3. AGE ELIGIBILITY

-Age requirements are based on possible team advancement to the Georgia State Championships, Southern Championships and National Championships.
-Therefore all players participating in the Winter and/or Summer seasons must remain age eligible through August 31st of the Championship Year.
+All players participating in the summer season must remain age eligible through August 31st of the Championship Year.*

 4. ABILITY LEVEL